medleyjs/medley/docs/Routes.md

 ## Route Prefixing

-Sometimes you need to maintain two or more different versions of the same API.
-A classic approach is to prefix all the routes with the API version number, `/v1` for example.
-To do this, defining every route like this would work:
+Sometimes it is necessary to maintain two or more different versions of the same API.
+A classic approach is to prefix a set of routes with the API version number, `/v1` for example.
+A simple way to accomplish this would be to include the prefix in every route declaration:

 ```js
 app.get('/v1/user', (req, res) => { ... })
 ```

-But an alternative is to use [`app.use()`](App.md#use) to create separate sub-apps with a different prefix for each group of routes:
+But an alternative would be to use [`app.use()`](App.md#use) to create separate sub-apps with a different prefix for each group of routes:

 **app.js**